Brittany Lincicome

 Brittany Grace Lincicome (born September 19, 1985) is an American professional golfer who plays on the LPGA Tour.
 She currently resides in Gulfport, Florida.

-Lincicome is one of the longest drivers in women's golf.
+Lincicome is one of the longest drivers in the history of women's golf.
 In her rookie year, 2005, she led the LPGA in driving distance with an average of 270.3 yd.
 In 2006, her driving average increased to 278.6 yd, second among all LPGA players.
 Her prodigious length off the tee has earned her the nickname "Bam-Bam."
 Lincicome has won two major championships: the 2009 Kraft Nabisco Championship and the 2015 ANA Inspiration.

 Amateur career

 Lincicome was born in St. Petersburg, Florida, and participated in more than 100 amateur events.
 Her wins included the American Junior Golf Association Chateu Elan in 2001 and 2003 and the Avilla Junior Classic in 2003.
 In 2004, she won the Harder Hall Invitational.
 Lincicome competed in both the 2004 U.S. Women's Open and the 2004 State Farm Classic on the LPGA Tour as an amateur, even leading the former after the first round.